venkateshtata421/new/README.md

 Validation logic tends to be very "leaky" and you end up calling the same methods over and over again to validate the same set of rules.

-By moving buisness rule validation in to the model binding phase request, your controller logic can become a lot simpler.
+By moving buisness rule validation in to the model binding phase of the request, your controller logic can become a lot simpler.
 You know that any invalid request would have been rejected ahead of time.

 Our create `Foo` controller method is now short and simple: